 You’re eager to quote and close more potential clients.
-However, successful contractor sales can be tricky, especially if you’ve got a lot of competition who quote the same jobs.
+But successful contractor sales can be tricky, especially if you’ve got a lot of competition quoting the same jobs.

-But don’t worry!
-Keep reading to discover 9 tips to help you secure more contracting jobs.
+Don’t worry!
+Keep reading to discover 8 tips to help you secure more contracting jobs.

-Friendliness is a key element to gain trust with your customers, especially if the potential client is unfamiliar with your business.
+Friendliness is key to gaining the trust of potential customers, especially if they are unfamiliar with your business.

 If you want greater sales and more long-term relations with new clients, you must go from stranger to friend.